cdk8s-team/cdk8s/rfc/helm-import.md

 }
 ```

-After this, we check if there was a schema found in the helm chart.
-If we did find any, the definitions of the schema as passed in to the [TypeGenerator](https://github.com/cdklabs/json2jsii).
+If we did find `values.schema.json` in the helm chart, the definitions of the schema as passed in to the [TypeGenerator](https://github.com/cdklabs/json2jsii).
 TypeGenerator makes it possible to emit structs for a schema and also enables to emit custom types.

 We then invoke `generateHelmConstruct` function.
 In this function, we are emitting:
   * A custom type.
 This would be our helm construct.